-Personal contribution: The cost for each student is $1,000, which includes a trained facilitator, curriculum and books, supplies, a weekly meal, child care, special events, and graduation.
+Personal contribution: Tuition for each student is $1,000, which includes a trained facilitator, curriculum and books, supplies, a weekly meal, child care, special events, and graduation.
 Every participant will be expected to contribute at least $100 toward the program, including at least a $5 deposit to be received upon acceptance into the program.
 A payment schedule will be custom-designed to meet each participant’s needs.

 Sponsorships: Depending on how much additional support is required, we are committed to finding sponsors to ensure successful participation.
 With the help of sponsors and volunteer assignments, we will work with each participant to design a personal, fair, and manageable plan.

 Payment Plans: Each participant will help design and then sign a Financial Contract that will indicate personal contribution and volunteer hours and assignments.

 — To enter the program, all participants must put down at least a $5 deposit (however, we recommend a $25 deposit) and sign a Financial Contract.